versionpress/versionpress/docs/content/en/01-getting-started/02-installation-uninstallation.md

 ### Supported web servers

+Apache 2.2+, IIS 7+ and nginx are supported.

+For Apache and IIS we automatically install access rules to protect direct access to certain locations.
+For nginx, please include `wp-content/plugins/versionpress/versionpress-nginx.conf` to your virtual host config.

-Apache 2.2+ and IIS 7+ are supported out of the box if they don't suppress custom rules in their global configuration (which they can).
-If the folders cannot be protected automatically, make sure direct access is denied for the following locations:
+If the locations cannot be protected automatically (e.g., due to global configuration), make sure direct access is denied for the following locations:

  - `/wp-content/vpdb`
  - `/wp-content/vpbackups`